DomNidy/saint_sim/README.md

 ## Running

-We use docker and docker compose to build and deploy the applications.
+Docker and Docker compose are used to build and run the app locally.
 To make the modules inside of `/pkg` available in our dockerfiles, we use the `additional_contexts` argument in our `docker-compose.yml` file.

 The secrets used in `docker-compose.yml` should be stored in a .env file, collocated in the same directory.